 My first instinct was to beg the distributor for samples of other prototyping boards, such as RenShape 5169.
 These materials were much more expensive and harder to machine - and while they produced more durable results, all the other drawbacks stayed in place.

 I had a growing suspicion that all of this can be avoided with resin casting, a process used by artists and DIYers to replicate hand-made parts.
 If I did this, I would have to machine a single mold cavity in an arbitrarily-shaped workpiece, and then make any number of final parts just by pouring a liquid resin into the mold, letting it cure, and pulling the cured plastic out.
 In theory, this would have allowed me to tweak the mechanical properties and color of the parts, too.
-But something wasn't quite right: nobody seemed to be using this approach in DIY CNC work.
+But something wasn't quite right: nobody seemed to be using this approach in DIY CNC or 3D printing work.
 Perhaps there was a reason for that.

 Since I had absolutely no idea how to approach this, I made the mistake of asking a local reseller for advice.
 The place that sold me the prototyping board sent me home with 8 liters of RenCast FC 53, a fast-curing polyurethane resin (and yup, that's the smallest package they had).
 I quickly put together a negative mold to try it out:

 I soon realized that they recommended possibly the worst resin imaginable: it had a brutally short pot life (3 minutes), high exotherm, pretty high shrinkage, and relatively poor physical properties.
 Still, after trial and error, I figured out how to prevent the resin from adhering to the master; and developed a technique of cooling down the resin, mixing it quickly, and applying it with a syringe to get semi-decent parts.
 With only a moderate amount of swearing, I finally made this screw-actuated robot leg: